scrambledeggs/chikka/README.md

 Best practice for storing credentials for external services in production is to use environment variables, as described by [12factor.net/config](http://12factor.net/config).
-Client::Client defaults to extracting the client_id, secret_key and shortcode it needs from the CHIKKA_CLIENT_ID,  CHIKKA_SECRET_KEY and CHIKKA_SHORTCODE environment variables if the options were not specified explicitly.
+Chikka::Client defaults to extracting the client_id, secret_key and shortcode it needs from the CHIKKA_CLIENT_ID,  CHIKKA_SECRET_KEY and CHIKKA_SHORTCODE environment variables if the options were not specified explicitly.